floscr/jitter-challenge/README.md

 Importing will only accept JSON files that match the spec of `Canvas` (without dimensions).

+For now the duration is not saved to the JSON.

 ### Things I would improve/add

 - Use context or a state management based system and move state in one context, to not end up with a large amount of `useState` in the `<Root />` component.